smart-edge-open/specs/doc/building-blocks/emco/openness-emco.md

 ### EMCO API
 For user interaction, EMCO provides [RESTAPI](https://github.com/otcshare/EMCO/blob/main/docs/emco_apis.yaml).
 Apart from that, EMCO also provides CLI.
 For the detailed usage, refer to [EMCO CLI](https://github.com/otcshare/EMCO/tree/main/src/tools/emcoctl)
 > **NOTE**: The EMCO REST API is the foundation for the other interaction facilities like the EMCO CLI and even EMCO GUI (3rd party developed right now)

+### EMCO Authentication (FFS - Ritu)
+EMCO uses Istio and other open source solutions to provide Multi-tenancy solution leveraging Istio Authorization and Authentication frameworks.
+This is achieved without adding any logic in EMCO microservices.
+- Authentication for the EMCO users are done at the Isito Gateway, where all the traffic enters the cluster.
+- Istio along with autherservice (istio ecosystem project) enables request-level authentication with JSON Web Token (JWT) validation.
+- This can be achieved using a custom authentication provider or any OpenID Connect providers like KeyCloak, Auth0 etc.

+Steps for EMCO Authentication Setup:
+- step1 FFS
+- step2 FFS

 ### EMCO Installation
 The first step is to prepare one server envionment which need to fulfill the [Preconditions](https://github.com/otcshare/specs/blob/master/doc/getting-started/network-edge/controller-edge-node-setup.md#preconditions).